aaqibpanjwani/aaqibpanjwani.github.io/_posts/2023-01-24-Self-care-best-care.md

 - Smile
 - Laugh
 - Play around, be joyful.
 It definitely makes it easier to do with my pups
-- Sometimes just say "fuck it" and do something impulsive, responsibly of course :laughing:
+- Sometimes just say "fuck it" and do something impulsive, responsibly of course 😆
 - If absolutely needed, take a break, take a moment, lay down, pause, **and breathe**